Kopithan/Kopithan/README.md

 🎓 I'm an undergraduate student at the **University of Moratuwa**,
 pursuing a degree in **Electronic & Telecommunication Engineering**.

-🚀 My passion lies at the intersection of **Artificial Intelligence, Machine Learning, Computer Vision, Embedded Systems, and Robotics**.
+🚀 My passion lies in Embedded Systems, Firmware Development, and Hardware Integration, with a strong interest in Artificial Intelligence, Machine Learning, and Computer Vision.
-I enjoy working on projects that combine **hardware and software** to create innovative solutions — from **IoT systems** to **autonomous robotics**.
+I enjoy building innovative solutions that seamlessly combine hardware and software — from low-level microcontroller programming to IoT systems and autonomous robotics.

 ---